 You’ll find loads of permaculture information just like this in my book, The Suburban Micro-Farm.

 Rather than curse the dandelions or — God forbid — spray them, we can speed up the healing process by mimicking their decompaction strategy.
 To do this, cut the dandelion leaf matter at ground level and leave the root in place.
 This creates faster die-back at the root level and a speedier creation of those compost corridors.

 We can also use a digging fork to poke holes that loosen the clay, as the dandelion taproots do, allowing water and air to penetrate.
-Adding a layer of manure or spraying with a fish fertilizer can increase microbial activity to speed up the plants’ healing work even more.
+Adding a layer of manure (Beware: herbicides in your manure) or spraying with a fish fertilizer can increase microbial activity to speed up the plants’ healing work even more.